 VMC referral services

-As of May 10, 2021, the WCVM Veterinary Medical Centre (VMC) referral portal is open for all clinical services except small animal surgery, which remains closed to all cases other than emergencies and urgent care.
+The WCVM Veterinary Medical Centre (VMC) referral portal is open for all clinical services — including the small animal surgery service.
 Due to the COVID-19 pandemic, wait times for some services may be longer.
 There may also be a wait list for certain specialty services.

 Click on the button below to learn more about the VMC's COVID-19 response and the preventive protocols that all animal owners must follow.
 If you are referring a case to the VMC, please ensure that your clients are aware of these protocols before they bring cases to the veterinary teaching hospital.